lucaSartore/AsymmetricSplitAndMerge/report.md

 | 2       | 3m30s   |
 | 4       | 1m51s   |

-The main scaling issue that this architecture may have is that the main thread could become the bottleneck if the number of worker threads become really high, however this is not a problem with consumer hardware.
+The main scaling issue with this architecture is that the main thread could become a bottleneck if the number of worker threads increases significantly.
+However, this is not a problem with consumer-grade hardware.

 ### Main challenge with multithreading
-I wanted to also report one particular challenge that the multithreading architecture has caused, since I found it interesting

-Assume we have 3 areas: `A`, `B` and `C` all connected to each others, and assume I execute some merges with the following order
+One interesting challenge with the multithreading architecture involved optimizing merge requests.

+Consider three areas—`A`, `B`, and `C`—that are all connected to one another.
+Assume the following merges occur:
- - `A` with `B` return `true`
+1. `A` with `B` returns `true`.
- - `B` with `C` return `true`
+2. `B` with `C` returns `true`.
- - `C` with `A` return `true`
+3. `C` with `A` returns `true`.

-You may have noted that the third merge was a wasted calculation.
-In fact if `A` and `B` are merged and `B` and `C` are merged, then `A` and `C` are already part of the same area and don't need to be tested for merging.
+The third merge is unnecessary because `A` and `C` are already part of the same area after the first two merges.

-If the program is not using multi threading I can be sure that the result of one merge will be ready before I execute the next one, therefore I can skip the last step saving some time.
+In a single-threaded program, the result of one merge would be ready before executing the next one, allowing us to skip the last step.
+However, with multithreading, multiple merge requests can be executed simultaneously, and we may waste time on unnecessary calculations.

-However using multi threading means that I will need to execute multiple merge request at the same time, and if I sent the 3 requests at te same time I can't  take advantage of this specific optimization.

-The solution to this problem has been to send split requests in batches, and to make sure that in each batch the graph of the split requests is acyclic.
-In this way I can be sure that no wasted merge is executed.
+To solve this, I send merge requests in batches, ensuring that each batch forms an acyclic graph of split requests.
+This guarantees no wasted merges.

-## Personal opinions on opencv-rust
+## Personal opinions on `opencv-rust`

-Since in the objectives I have listed an evaluation of the opencv-rust crate here there are two line on that.
+Since one of the objectives was to evaluate the `opencv-rust` crate, here are my thoughts:

-In general I did't enjoy too much using the library this is because it is a one to one port of the c++ version in rust, but this has some minor downside.
+In general, I did not enjoy using the library.
+It is a one-to-one port of the C++ version to Rust, which has some minor drawbacks.

-For example a lot of functions in opencv have a bunch of default parameters, and rust doesn't support them, therefore every time you call a function you need to check the documentation to manually fill in the default parameters, making the code excessively verbose.
+For example, many functions in OpenCV have default parameters, but Rust doesn’t support them.
+This means that every time you call a function, you need to consult the documentation to manually fill in the default parameters, making the code excessively verbose.

-An other problem is that pretty much every function/method can return an error (even simple stuff as the method `size` of a `Mat`)
+Another issue is that almost every function/method can return an error (even simple ones like the `size` method of a `Mat`).
+This, combined with Rust’s verbose error-handling mechanisms, makes writing code tedious.
-This combined with the verbosity of the rust error handling make writing code a bit tedious

-But the most important problem in my opinion is that since this is a simple wrapper there are no benefit in using rust.
-For example every function that take as input a mask has an assert that checks that the type of the mask is `CV_8UC1` (8 bit unsigned one channel) since if it had more channels it wouldn't had been a mask.

-If this were to be written natively in rust the number of channels would have been probably been part of the type, making that error unnecessary.
+Most importantly, since this is just a wrapper, there are no significant benefits to using Rust.
+For instance, every function that takes a mask as input asserts that the mask’s type is `CV_8UC1` (8-bit unsigned, one channel).
+In a Rust-native implementation, the number of channels could be part of the type of the image, eliminating such runtime checks and potential error.

-This is not to say that the opencv-rust project is bad, I certainty wouldn't be able to do nothing even remotely as good.
-However my conclusion are that using this library we have to deal with most of the downsides of rust as well as most of the downside of c++, therefore if i had to do another opencv project I would probably use c++ or python.
+This is not to say the `opencv-rust` project is bad.
+I certainly couldn’t create anything remotely as good.
+However, my conclusion is that using this library forces you to deal with the downsides of both Rust and C++.
+For future OpenCV projects, I would likely use C++ or Python instead.